ngaut/stackvm/spec.md

     "seq_no": 3,
     "type": "jmp_if",
     "parameters": {
-      "condition_prompt": "Was a specific latest stable version of TiDB found?...", "context": "Latest TiDB version: ${latest_tidb_version}",
+      "condition_prompt": "Was a specific latest stable version of TiDB found?
+Respond with a JSON object in the following format:\n{\n  \"result\": boolean,\n  \"explanation\": string\n}\nWhere 'result' is true if a specific version was found, false otherwise, and 'explanation' provides a brief reason for the result.", "context": "Latest TiDB version: ${latest_tidb_version}",
       "jump_if_true": 4,
       "jump_if_false": 6